kemenril/casio-micropython/README.md

 # casio-micropython
 Toy code written for the built-in Micropython interpreter on, for example, the Casio 9860 GIII.
 Should also work on real Python 3.
-To run this code with a real Python interpreter, you'll also have to set your system up to run it properly, or you'll have to run the Python 3 interpreter and just import it, which is what the calculator will do when you try to run it there.
+To run this code with a real Python interpreter, either do that in the usual way, which might involve editing the file, or you'll just run the Python 3 interpreter and import it, which is what the calculator will do when you try to run it there.

 Included so far: